CEC Professional Standards

 From our earliest days, we've recognized the critical role of standards in defining special education as a profession.
 In 1922, at its inaugural meeting, the founders of CEC identified the establishment of professional standards as one of the primary aims of the organization.
-We’ve embraced this responsibility and have been a leader among education associations in the development of Ethical Principles, Professional Practice Guidelines, and Preparation Standards for special educators.
+We’ve embraced this responsibility to have been a leader among education associations in the development of Ethical Principles, Preparation Standards, and Resources for using the Standards.

 CEC has and continues to use a collaborative process that ensures that its standards are current, research-based, and designed to fully address the knowledge and skills special educators must master.